 In 1520 the tower collapsed and was rebuilt.
 Those who gave money for piers of the north arcade are noted on hoodmold stops.
-These include the minstrels, who are represented by the 5 minstrels on a corbel against the pier.
+Among the donors was the minstrel guild, who are represented by the 5 minstrels on a corbel against the pier.
 The minstrel guild was still a prominent and wealthy part of Beverley into the 16th century.
 Take this virtual tour of St. Mary’s to see the interior features.

 Notice Minstrel Piller is painted bright colors?
 That’s how most carvings were decorated in the medieval period.
 Try to imagine the minstrel carvings in the Minster painted a similar color scheme, which they were believed to have been.
 It would give a very different look to the Minster interior.